facebook/react/docs/docs/reference-test-renderer.md

 testInstance.instance
 ```

-`instance` is a public instance of the testInstance.
+`instance` is a component instance of the testInstance.

 ### `testInstance.type`